Perry County, Ohio: Politics

 Perry County tended to be a swing county prior to 2016.
 Bill Clinton was the last Democrat to win this county, a distinction shared with 16 other Ohio counties, in 1996.
-In 2020, Trump won the largest percentage of votes in the county of any Republican nominee since the party's founding.
+In 2020, Donald Trump won the largest percentage of votes in the county of any Republican nominee since the party's founding, a feat surpassed by more than two percentage points in 2024.